 Bludgeons are used in the Rumbling puzzle.

+This section also holds all the maps and charts a pirate acquires.
 Charts are valuable parchments that allow a navigator to chart a course between two Islands, to expeditions, or to sea monster locations.
-It's not possible to set sail without a chart, so once your Crew has a ship, Charts are the next priority.
+It's not possible to set sail without a chart, so once a pirate owns a ship, Charts are the next priority.
 Apart from that Captain's hat, o'course.

-If you own a ship or shoppe, the deed to it will appear here.
-Deeds on your pirate cannot be stolen, pillaged, or in any way removed without your specific action doing so.
+If a pirate owns a ship or shoppe, the deed to it will appear here.
+The deeds that a pirate owns cannot be stolen, pillaged, or in any way removed without the pirate taking specific action to trade.

-Any furniture you own and have not placed in a building or ship will appear here.
-To place the furniture, click on it and select "Add to scene."
+Any furniture a pirate owns and has not placed in a building or ship will appear here.
+To place the furniture, click it and choose "Add to scene."

-Your potions for whisking, appearance changes, and injury repair are stored here.
-To drink a potion, click on it and select "Drink."
+The potions for whisking, appearance changes, and injury repair are stored here.
+To drink a potion, click it and choose "Drink."

 Trinkets are little collectible objects given out as prizes in tourneys and contests.
-To equip one so that other people may see your trinket, click the trinket and select "Equip."
+To equip one so that other people may see your trinket, click on the trinket and choose "Equip."

-Miscellaneous items might include paintbrushes, amulets, chorma and clothing of the opposite gender (alas, Pirates cannot presently cross-dress).
+Miscellaneous items might include paintbrushes, chromas, stackables, rogue marks, designs (obtained from the trading post, black box or gold box), amulets, charms and clothing for pirates of the opposite gender (alas, Pirates cannot presently cross-dress).